The Difference Between Misdemeanor And Felony Drug Offenses

 Serious Charges Demand Serious Defense

-Attorney McGuire understands the stakes you face and goes to work quickly to secure your rights.
+Our attorneys understand the stakes you face and go to work quickly to secure your rights.
 Being accused of a crime and facing a charge does not make you guilty.
-He will take every available step to protect you throughout the case.
+We will take every available step to protect you throughout the case.